 - SafeRTOS (IEC 61508 compliant by Real Time Engineers Ltd. and WITTENSTEIN HighIntegritySystems ), see note 122.
 (FreeRTOS and OpenRTOS are cousins)

 - Update Jan2017: Intel has a “IEC 61508 SAFETY RUNTIME SYSTEM” caleld SAFEOS.
 Search for it in note 122 (previous line)

 - Update 27Mar2017: Asterios by Krono-Safe, see below.
 In the certification process for IEC 61508.
 However, “the first certified versions of ASTERIOS are due in 2015 and 2016” indicates that they still are in that process?

 I will come back to this whenever I see or suspect rather unsafe programming techniques, that the manufacturers still show to be IEC 61508 compliant.

 Disclaimer: a potentially unsafe programming technique is not a “formal” rejection criterion, if that coding may be shown to have been done correctly.
 IEC 61508 is preoccupied with safety, and if it’s correct, it’s safe.
 But is this at the same time contrary to the 61508 standards documents, which list a huge number of good practices?

 This is just a list for myself (and perhaps you) of RTOS or kernels that are claimed to have been formally verified fram A to Z. This is very interesting.
 Standard disclaimer, of course.

 - Formal Development of a Network-Centric RTOS by Eric Verhulst et al. See .
-It’s also available for XMOS., according to their web page.
-I am very curious about that (TODO).
+It’s done in Leslie Lamport’s TLA+.
 It’s by company Altreonic.
 Since 2016(?) this system is the basis of the KURT electric car platform

 - http://en.wikipedia.org/wiki/Threadx, is there a user group?